clle5474/seagrass-dugongs/README.md

 We have provided 5 step-by-step notebooks with all coding needed to run the datasets through Jupyter:
 1. Extracting Data: an overview of how to iput data into the notebook and visualise it

-2. Creating GIFs: an overview of the GIF making process and how to save the files to your workspace
+2. Creating Correlation Heatmaps and GIFs: an overview of creating correlation heatmaps to compare variables and making GIF's

 3. Timeseries and Slicing Data: an overview of analysing variables over time and specific locations

-4. Correlation Heatmap: an overview of creating correlation heatmaps to compare variables

-5. Cyclone Analysis: an overview of the cyclone data analysis using bar graphs
+4. Cyclone Analysis: an overview of the cyclone data analysis using bar graphs

 ## Contributors